(Previous counselors who might like to return should contact

 Name of college/university that you are presently attending.

-Mathematics Activities: What have you done in mathematics outside of courses and have you received any special recognition for it?
+Mathematics Activities: What, if anything, have you done in mathematics outside of courses and have you received any special recognition for it?
 For instance, have you read math books on your own; participated in a Math Circle or summer program; done independent study or research; or succeeded at a high level in mathematics competitions?

 Other Activities: Describe any work you have done with children, with